Networking Interview Questions

 An operating system known as NOS (Network Operating System) was created especially for machines connected to a network.
 It provides a means in advance for individuals to connect to and exchange network resources, including printers, files, and other applications.
 Additionally, it enables a variety of users to control access and security settings as well as network management and configuration.

-Q. 26: Explain what is Denial of Service (DoS)?
+Q. 26: Explain what denial of service (DoS)?

 A cyberattack, widely known as a denial of service (DoS), involves a malevolent actor delivering malicious packets or saturating a network or server with requests in an effort to deactivate or interrupt services.
 The network or server is overloaded by this attack, which stops it from responding to valid requests and renders it inaccessible to the intended users.
 Additionally, distributed denial of service (DDoS) attacks, in which a lot of systems are utilized to start the attack concurrently, can be used to launch DoS attacks.